vmware-archive/presos/mobile/index.md

 - 11:35 am -- Mobile Development with Javascript and HTML 5
 - 12:05 pm -- Intros and organize into teams
 - 12:15 pm -- Hacking Starts.

-### Mission:
-Build a solid and fun boilerplate application other developers can use to build rich mobile applications.
+- 04:30 pm -- Submit boilerplate apps to be judged
+- 04:45 pm -- Present your app to the world (5 minutes per presenter)
+- 05:00 pm -- T-shirt give away for attendees
 <% end %>

 <% right do %>
 ![main](/img/morning-nom.jpg)
 <% end %>

-- 04:30 pm -- Submit boilerplate apps to be judged
-- 04:45 pm -- Present your app to the world (5 minutes per presenter)
-- 05:00 pm -- T-shirt give away for attendees

 !SLIDE